diamondalltheway/diamondalltheway/README.md

 I am Hunter, from The Woodlands, Texas - just north of Houston.
 As a full-stack developer, I enjoy building applications of all kinds with people from all over the world.

-Personally, I am a huge fan of JavaScript, and more recently, TypeScript.
-Who doesn't love type safety, autocomplete, and intellisense?
-But where TypeScript really shines is in the way it forces us to be mindful of the code we are writing.
+I am a huge fan of JavaScript, and more recently, TypeScript.
+The tooling is fantastic but, TypeScript's real magic lies in its ability to make us more conscious about the code we write.

-As far as frameworks go, I first reach for Svelte, as it is by far my favorite framework.
-The developer experience ergonomically feels right and it’s a dream to use.
+As far as frameworks go, Svelte is always my first choice.
+The developer experience is excellent and it’s a dream to use.
 I am also a huge fan of Rich Harris and everything he is doing to push the framework forward.

-Runner-up goes to React.
-Its vast community is something I highly value.
+The runner-up goes to React.
+Its strong community and ecosystem are something I highly value.

 I discovered Tailwind CSS in 2019 and have been exclusively using it ever since.
-Lately, I have started using DaisyUI, the Tailwind-based component library and it's gradually turning into a favorite of mine.
+Lately, I have started using DaisyUI, the Tailwind-based component library and it's gradually turning into one of my favorites.

 ## 🛠️ Technologies and Tools I have Experience with:
   <div>